Gurugram Family Court – Mutual Consent Divorce at the Mini Secretariat

 Questions Couples in Gurugram Ask

 Yes.
 Jurisdiction under the Hindu Marriage Act follows where the couple last resided together or where the wife currently lives — not where the marriage took place.
-Filing in Gurugram after relocating here for work is entirely valid, and it is one of the most common situations we handle.
-The petition must plead the jurisdictional ground clearly, and your address proof must support the Gurugram residence claim.
+Filing in Gurugram after relocating here for work is entirely valid and is one of the most common situations we handle.
+The petition must plead the jurisdictional ground clearly and your address proof must support the Gurugram residence claim.
 A rent agreement is accepted as valid proof even if you do not hold a utility connection in your name.

 The First Motion requires personal appearance — ideally both spouses, or one attending with an SPA holder representing the other.
 For later stages, video conferencing may be permitted at the court's discretion where overseas employment is documented.
 We structure NRI cases specifically to minimise travel: the in-person visit is planned to coincide with the First Motion and waiver hearing in a single trip where possible.
 The decree is issued after the Second Motion and can be mailed to both parties.